2-, 3- and 4-Body Decays in the Constructive Standard Model

 In the present paper, we aim to fill one of these missing pieces.
 We will show in detail how to construct $4$-point and $5$-point amplitudes using the $3$-point vertices given in \cite{Christensen:2018zcq} and using the rules suggested by \cite{Arkani-Hamed:2017jhn}.
-To the best of our knowledge, this will be the first $5$-point amplitude calculated using the massive constructive method outlined in \cite{Arkani-Hamed:2017jhn}.
+Our explicit $5$-point amplitude was calculated using the massive constructive method outlined in \cite{Arkani-Hamed:2017jhn} and was completely reduced to a minimal form that only included spinors and no momenta in the numerator.
 There are, of course, many amplitudes to choose from within the SM.
 We will use the SM decays as our organizing principle for our choice of amplitudes.
 We calculate all five $2$-body decays and the three weak $3$-body decays in the SM using the constructive method.
 We also set out to calculate a $4$-body decay in the SM.
 In order to keep this calculation in line with the others, we choose the simplest, which is Higgs decay to $4$ neutrinos.
+The use of on-shell methods to study the Higgs couplings to gluons can be found in Ref.~\cite{Shadmi:2018xan}.

+We will also work out the full technical details for squaring the amplitude and will apply it to all the amplitudes in this paper.
+These details can be found in our appendix for future reference.
+In Appendix~\ref{sec:spinor conjugation}, we determine how to conjugate spin-spinors and spinor-chains.
+We also find outer products of spinors (for example, $|\mathbf{i}\rangle \langle\mathbf{i}|$) and show how traces of momenta appear in squared amplitudes as well as calculate those traces.
+In Appendix~\ref{sec:generalized Schouten}, we generalize the Schouten identities~\cite{Dixon:1996wi} to spinor-chains with multiple momenta sandwiched between the spinors at each end.